 Pruning Tips to keep Plants Healthy

-One of the most important aspects of landscape management is proper pruning.
+One of the most important aspects of yard and garden management is proper pruning.
 Not only does correct pruning help keep a garden looking beautiful, it also maintains the health of the plants, saving homeowners time and money.
 The timing of pruning and pruning technique differs depending upon the type of plant being pruned.
 Trees, shrubs, perennials and vines can all be pruned.
 Some are pruned in the winter, others in the spring after flowering.
 Here are the basics you need to know to properly prune your plants.

 Necessary Pruning Equipment